nextcloud/documentation/developer_manual/core/theming.rst

 * links
 * graphics

-In owncloud standard theme everything is held very simple.
-This allows you quick adapting.
-In an unchanged ownCloud version CSS files and the standard pictures reside in /owncloud/themes/default folder.
 The next thing you should do, before starting any changes is:
 Make a backup of your current theme(s) e.g.:

-* Goto …/owncloud/themes
+* cd …/owncloud/themes
-* cp -r default default.old
+* cp -r example mytheme

-.. note:: In this example the theme name ``default`` is used because this is automatically loaded.
-This should be changed in the config file to avoid having this overwritten by the ownCloud package (see :ref:`notes-for-updates`).

 Creating and activating a new theme
 ===================================